 Read our article on the three most common cannabis eCommerce platforms and find the best fit for your business.

-Whether you’re waiting for your sales licence, or have just received it, it’s important to know your eCommerce options, how they can integrate with your seed-to-sale software, and the implementation work that will be required.
+Whether you’re waiting for your sales licence or have just received it, it’s important to know your eCommerce options, how they can integrate with your seed-to-sale software, and the implementation work that will be required.
+Understanding cannabis eCommerce options in Canada is crucial for license holders navigating the evolving digital marketplace landscape.

 These tips can help your business become part of the new cannabis retail landscape and avoid getting stuck in the old one.

-Below, we cover the three most common options licence holders have when starting an eCommerce store, and medical sales program.
+Below, we cover the three most common options licence holders have when starting an eCommerce store and a medical sales program.

 Current eCommerce providers involved in the cannabis industry, such as Shopify, are sometimes used for cannabis eCommerce stores.
 This option will likely require some custom development work to allow your eCommerce store to “speak” with your seed-to-sale software in order to pass on patient data, such as prescription verification and limits.
 The eCommerce store will also need to pass sales data to the central tracking location to be used later in compliance reports.

-Retailers and license holders who succeed throughout the remainder of 2020, won’t be able to attribute their success solely to the creation of beautiful storefronts prime for foot traffic, or relying on front and center brand exposure.
+Retailers and license holders who succeed throughout the remainder of 2020 won’t be able to attribute their success solely to the creation of beautiful storefronts that prime foot traffic or to relying on front-and-center brand exposure.
 Instead, ensure you have eCommerce capabilities with a variety of payment options, a user experience designed to drive conversion, and seamless integration with your inventory management system.

 What can you do to reduce the transmission of COVID-19 in your cannabis facilities and retail stores?
 We’ve compiled some of the processes that have been adopted by Canadian companies managing employee and public safety while supporting an increased sales volume as Canadians stock up on cannabis.
 We’ve also included resources and key takeaways from The Centers for Disease Control and Prevention (CDC), the Government of Canada, and the World Health Organization (WHO) that can help keep you and your employees safe.